-David Ridley is the Dr. and Mrs. Frank A. Riddick Professor of the Practice of Business.
+David Ridley is the Dr. and Mrs. Frank A. Riddick Professor of the Practice of Business Administration.
 He is also the Faculty Director of Duke's Health Sector Management program.
 In his research, David examines innovation and pricing, especially in health care.
 He was the lead author of the paper proposing the priority review voucher program to encourage development of drugs for neglected diseases.
 The voucher program became law in the U.S. in 2007 and the market price of vouchers has been more than $100 million.
-David has published in economics journals (American Economic Journal: Economic Policy), medical journals (Journal of the American Medical Association), and scientific journals (Nature Reviews Drug Discovery).
+David has published in economics journals (Journal of Public Economics), medical journals (Journal of the American Medical Association), and scientific journals (Nature Reviews Drug Discovery).
 David teaches in the daytime MBA and executive MBA programs.
 He received a PhD in economics from Duke University in 2001.

 - Ph.D., Duke University 2001

 - M.A., Duke University 1995

 - B.A., University of Missouri at Columbia 1993

 Kyle, MK, Ridley, DB, and Zhang, S. "Strategic Interaction among Governments in the Provision of a Global Public Good."
 Journal of Public Economics (November 2017).
 Full Text Open Access Copy

 Ridley, DB, Moe, JL, and Hamon, N. "A Voucher System To Speed Review Could Promote A New Generation Of Insecticides To Fight Vector-Borne Diseases."
 Health affairs (Project Hope) 36, no. 8 (August 2017): 1461-1468.
 Full Text

 Yurukoglu, A, Liebman, E, and Ridley, DB.
 "The Role of Government Reimbursement in Drug Shortages."
 American Economic Journal: Economic Policy 9, no. 2 (May 2017): 348-382.
 Full Text Open Access Copy